 A similar last-minute resolution remained a distinct possibility this time as well.

 The currency’s status as a safe haven has also been undermined by expectations that any damage done to the U.S. economy would be countered by the Fed sticking to its stimulus.

-Jane Foley, senior currency strategist at Rabobank said “there is some opinion in the market that the dollar’s status as a safe haven will eventually win the day,”.
-She said during past debt ceiling negotiations the dollar had stayed directionless and managed a relief rally once compromises had been met.
+Jane Foley, senior currency strategist at Rabobank, said “there is some opinion in the market that the dollar’s status as a safe haven will eventually win the day”.
+She said during past debt ceiling negotiations the dollar had stayed directionless and managed a relief rally once compromises had been made.

 “Near term, we expect the dollar index to retain a downside bias based mainly on the perception that the Fed could decide that delaying tapering (of quantitative easing) is necessary to protect the economy from any negative fallout from the impasse.”